kube-HPC/hkube/core/api-server/README.md

 Take a look at the input of **Node E**: ["@B", "@C", "@D"].
 The order of the arguments is not important here, it also can be ["@D", "@C", "@B"].
-The order is only important for the algorithm signature.
+The order is only important for the algorithm function signature.

 ## Execution Flow